pboxx/FVModSync/README.md

 3. You need to download and unzip [quickbms] in your Mods folder, top level.
 The "life_is_feudal.bms" script also needs to be in the quickbms folder; make sure the file extension is actually .bms and not .txt.
 [1]

-4. Mods that you want to manage with FVModSync need to be installed in Mods Folder/mods, and maintain the same directory structure and filenames that the game is using.
-For example, if I want to include a snippet of /cfg/normal/houses.csv with my mod, it needs to be in (Mods folder)/mods/pbox_nicemod/cfg/normal/houses.csv.
+4. Mods that you want to manage with FVModSync need to be installed in Mods Folder/mods, and maintain the same directory structure and filenames that the game is using, so don't change anything inside the mod folders.
 [2]

 [1] quickbms is needed to export the unmodded CSV data from the game .pak files, to "fill in the blanks" so to speak (i.e. when you have mods that only modify three lines of a CSV, this unmodified data is copied over for the rest so we don't end up with incomplete files).